 - An access is generally placed surgically in your:

-- Neck
+- o Neck

-- Chest
+- o Chest

-- Arm
+- o Arm

 - The 3 types of accesses used are:

-- Catheter
+- o Catheter

-- Fistula
+- o Fistula

-- Graft
+- o Graft

 External Access

 A small flexible tube (catheter) is an external access.
 That means part of it is outside your skin.